FN890/DAT257-Punch-Card/README.md

 <h2>Run inside an IDE</h2>
-To run this project, the required softwares are: Node & npm, Postgres SQL, Java, Maven.

 1. Download the project and put it anywhere on your computer.
 2. Open the root project folder in Intellij IDEA or any other IDEA.